writethedocs/www/docs/conf/cincinnati/2018/news/cfp-reminder.rst

 -------------------

 This event is a bit different than the other Write the Docs events we've done in the past.
-It's a smaller and more intimate event, which will give folks a chance for more collaboration and connection.
+It has a much longer portion devoted to sprints, with one full day devoted to talks and unconferences.

-Here's a quick overview of the schedule:
+Here's a quick overview of the `schedule <http://www.writethedocs.org/conf/cincinnati/2018/schedule/>`_:

 * **Saturday Aug 18: Talks on all things technical documentation.** We’ll have a variety of speakers on the stage sharing their experience and knowledge.
 * **Sunday Aug 19: Unconference discussion and open space.** Share ideas and discuss problems with others from the documentation community.
 Anyone can suggest and lead a session on any topic.